basak/netkeyscript/README.md

   to pick it up.
 You should decide whether this is safe in your situation.
   You could use a temporary crossover cable directly as an alternative.

+* If Mallory pretends to be your server (for example: by physically replacing it, or by intercepting network communication), he can fool you into handing over your passphrase.

 Future Directions
 -----------------